PoC-dev/smtp-abuse-reporting/README.md

 - **contacts_report** -- keeping track when a given abuse contact address received a report
   - abuseaddr -- abuse contact address, see also table *contacts*
   - lastreport -- timestamp when this particular contact last received a report
   - do_report -- default 1.
-If set to 0, no report should be sent to this particular address — this is not yet implemented, the field is not used
+If set to 0, no report should be sent to this particular address
-  - comment -- should be used for notes regarding *do_report*, not used
+  - comment -- should be used for notes regarding *do_report*, not used otherwise
 - *contacts_report_idx* on lastreport, do_report for quicker SQL handling

 *Contacts_report.do_report* is meant as a secondary measure to prevent bounces from abuse ignorant IP space users, besides manually reporting those to the respective RIR in charge.